A Distributional Approach to Controlled Text Generation: Formalization

 \subsection{From Moment Constraints to EBM}

-Let's now consider a set of desired moment constraints $\tbmu$.\footnote{Boldface $\bphi$ and $\bmu$ represents vectors of real values (features and moments).} In the general case, as mentioned in Theorem 1.(B), the desired energy-based model $P$ can be approximated arbitrarily closely in the following form:
+Let's now consider a set of desired moment constraints $\tbmu$.\footnote{Boldface $\bphi$ and $\bmu$ represents vectors of real values (features and moments).} In the general case (i.e., when some constraints are distributional), we use Theorem 1.(B), which says that the desired energy-based model $P$ can be approximated arbitrarily closely in the following form:

 This EBM defines the desired normalized distribution $p(x) \doteq \frac{P(x)}{Z}$, where $Z \doteq \sum_x P(x)$.
 What is left is to learn appropriate values for the parameter vector $\blambda$ s.t.: